GFrosi/GEO-metadata/README.md

 optional arguments:
-  -h, --help            show this help message and exit -f FILE, --file FILE  The absolute path to the csv file with the metadata information obtained via XML wevscrapp script -s SRR, --srr SRR     The absolute path to the csv file with the metadata SRX address, SRX and SRR information obtained via SRX/SRR
+  -h, --help            show this help message and exit -f FILE, --file FILE  The absolute path to the csv file with the metadata information obtained via XML webscraper script -s SRR, --srr SRR     The absolute path to the csv file with the metadata SRX address, SRX and SRR information obtained via SRX/SRR
                         XML wevscrapp script
   -d DICT, --dict DICT  The absolute path to the csv file with the target regexs (JF file)